 Gwanaksan (관악산, or 冠岳山 in Chinese characters) is located on the southern edge of Seoul, forming part of the boundary between Seoul city and the neighbouring province of Gyeonggi-do.
-Standing at 632m it isn’t as high as Bukhansan and Dobongsan on the city’s northern edge, but it’s more easily reached from most of Seoul so offers a good combination of being very convenient but still getting up to a fair height above the city; it’s also home to some beautiful temples, and the city views are awesome on a clear day.
+Standing at 632m it isn’t as high as Bukhansan and Dobongsan on the city’s northern edge, but it’s more easily reached from most of Seoul so offers a good combination of being very convenient but still getting up to a good height above the city; it’s also home to some beautiful temples, and the city views are awesome on a clear day.
 Gwanaksan is therefore very popular with the legions of Seoul hikers and the trails and viewpoints can get pretty crowded on weekends in fair weather; try to hike it on a weekday if you can.

 There are three main routes up Gwanaksan; the most-trodden trail goes up from Seoul National University on the west side of the mountain, with another good trail up the east side from Gwacheon Station on Line 4.
 These two trails are well-maintained, easygoing hiking paths through the forest; the most interesting trail is the one up the north ridge from Sadang, which is far more exposed and therefore offers cracking views out across Seoul from multiple viewpoints on the way up.
 The Sadang trail also covers much rougher terrain with some rock scrambling in places, which is fairly serious on the final section with fixed ropes and chains for you to pull yourself up.